The NEW Taste of CollectionSee full Range

 • Entrance fees not listed as included

 • Transfers not listed as included.
-Optional transfer on day 9 possible to shorten the stage by 12 km with a morning transfer from Monforte to Piñeiro (pilgrims will still qualify for the Compostela, as the remaining distance is greater than 100km)
+Optional transfer on day 9 possible to shorten the stage by 11 km with a morning transfer from Monforte to Piñeiro (the remaining distance is greater than 100km so you're eligible for the Compostela)

 • Excess luggage